“Miss Kim, I’m bleeding!”

 Understand that God requires consequences, and leave that in His hands.

 Remember that forgiveness is a journey, not a one-time decision.

-Next week I’ll be writing about practical steps you can take if you are struggling to forgive.
+Tomorrow I’ll be sharing practical steps you can take if you are struggling to forgive.
 I pray that if you are burdened in this area, you will join me again as I share what God has taught me.

 “And be ye kind one to another, tenderhearted, forgiving one another, even as God for Christ’s sake hath forgiven you.”
 (Ephesians 4:32)